 Hang a poster:

 You and the kids can make a recycling poster to hang up that includes visuals of typical items your home uses and can recycle – i.e. cans, glass jars, paper and so on.
 Search old magazines for images to use on your poster, take some photos of actual items or draw pictures freehand.

-Have a dedicated home recycling area and then label it:
+Create a dedicated home recycling area and label it: